-If you are buying a house the Vancouver’s Empty Home Tax may unexpectedly apply to you.
+If you are buying a house, Vancouver’s Empty Homes Tax, also referred to as the Vacancy Tax, may unexpectedly apply to you.

-Last year after the Vancouver City Council passed the controversial Empty Home Tax By-Law, dozens of homeowners and buyers have come to my office asking about the whether it applied to them.
+In 2017, after the Vancouver City Council passed the controversial Tax By-Law, dozens of homeowners and buyers have come to my office asking about whether it applies to them.

-In this guide, we explain the Empty Home Tax in simple English, so that all homeowners and buyers understand what it is and whether it applies to them.
+In this guide, we explain this tax in simple English so that all homeowners and buyers understand what it is and whether it applies to them.

 We also outline a solution that ensures no home buyer is caught with an unexpected tax up to 2 years after they purchased a house.